chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller.rst

     9; union     ; 8:4
     10; union    ; 9:5

-Let go over each line:
+Line-by-line:

 * ``shapes``: introduces the shapes section.
 * ``0; cylinder; 0.025:0.375; 0:0:0.125 ; 0:0:0``: defines a cylinder, with ID equal to 0.
 Its radius is 0.025 and its half-length 0.375.
 Its z position is 0.125 and its orientation is default (aligned with Z axis).
 * ``2; hyper rectangle; 0.083333333:0.00625:0.0416666;0.08333333:0:-0.208333 ; 0.7853981:0:0``: defines a hyper rectangle, with ID equal to 1.
-Its has half-lengths of 0.083, 0.00625 and 0.0417 in X, Y and Z directions, respectively, in its own referential.
-Its center is at 0.083, 0 and -0.208 in the global referential and it is rotated by 0.787 radians around the X axis.
+Its has half-lengths of 0.083, 0.00625, and 0.0417 in X, Y, and Z directions, respectively, in its own referential.
+Its center is at 0.083, 0, and -0.208 in the global referential and it is rotated by 0.787 radians around the X axis.
-* The other shapes are defined in a similar fashion, and are assigned IDs 1, 3, 4, and 5.
+* The other shapes are defined in a similar fashion and are assigned IDs 1, 3, 4, and 5.
 * ``operations``: introduces the operations section.
 * ``6; union; 0:1``: defines an intermediate shape that is the union of shapes 0 and 1, and assigns it the ID 6.
 * The next operations build iteratively on this intermediate shape.
-* The result of the last defined operation is considered as the final shape to be used for simulation, regardless of its ID number.
+* The result of the last defined operation is considered the final shape to be used for simulation, regardless of its ID number.

-For more detail on the the definition of the shape see: :doc:`../../../parameters/sharp-immersed-boundary-solver/sharp-immersed-boundary-solver`.
+For more detail on the the definition of the shape see: :doc:`../../../parameters/sharp-immersed-boundary/sharp-immersed-boundary`.

 ---------------
 Parameter File